lkuper/CSE290Q-2019-09/lecture-notes/2019-09-30-the-science-of-brute-force.md

 ### CDCL

 OK, so what is CDCL?
-BTW, if you've heard of DPLL (CDCL is the successor to it.
+BTW, if you've heard of DPLL, CDCL is the successor to it.
 DPLL is the grandaddy of SAT solving algorithms and has been around since the '60s; CDCL is the modern successor to DPLL.
 (There'll be more on this in a future reading assignment.)

 OK, so, CDCL at a very high level (we'll go into more detail on the CDCL algorithm in the coming days):